-If you are shopping for a new pair of tires for your road bike, the vast number of size options can be overwhelming.
+If you are shopping for a new pair of tires for your road bike or gravel bike, the vast number of size options can be overwhelming.
 Should you go narrow or wide?
 And what do all those numbers and letters mean?

-If you are new to the world of bicycles, road bike tire sizes can be confusing.
+If you are new to the world of bicycles, road and gravel bike tire sizes can be confusing.
 But don’t despair!
 It’s actually very simple….

 The second number–the width- is more variable and can be chosen based on road conditions, weather conditions, and personal preference.
 We go into this in much more detail below.